oogg06/cbr2cbz/README.md

 ``./cbr2cbz.py <cbr_filename_without_spaces>``

-To convert an entire directory with CBR files in int use:
+To convert an entire directory with CBR files in it use:

 ``cbrfolder2cbz.py <directory>``